poohcom1/twitter-art-tags/README.md

 2. Download and copy the contents of `twitterArtCollection.gm.js` to grease monkey.

 ## Usage
-Click on the "..." button of a tweet with images to access the tags menu
+Click on a tweet's "..." button to access the tags menu.
 - Click on `Tags` to tag the tweet

 ![image](https://github.com/poohcom1/twitter-art-collection-v2/assets/74857873/0d5d338d-f907-484a-807d-ece9da6ca512)